-Facet disease — what is it and how is it treated?
+What is facet disease and how is it treated?

 Facet disease is a degenerative spine condition and a type of arthritis.
 Facet joints connect the vertebrae, allowing our spines to do the bending and twisting required for daily activities.
-As we age, the stress from these everyday tasks — walking the dog, bending down to empty the dishwasher — will wear away the cartilage that cushions the joints.
+As we age, the stress from these everyday tasks, like walking the dog and bending down to empty the dishwasher, will wear away the cartilage that cushions the joints.

 Facet disease and bone spurs

-Common symptoms include tingling, numbness, shooting pain and stiffness.
-Location of the pain varies depending on the part of spine being affected by the bone spur.
+These symptoms develop because bone spurs can often interfere with the nerves that run through the spine.
+The location of your symptoms varies depending on the part of the spine affected by the bone spur.
 A pinched nerve in the neck due to a bone spur will cause pain in the shoulders, arms and down to the hands.
 Lower body pain in the hips, buttocks and legs almost always originates in the lower spine.

 Treating facet disease

-In many cases, the symptoms of facet disease and bone spur growth can be alleviated through the use of conservative, non-invasive treatments.
-A care plan should always be created with the help of your doctor.
+In many cases, the symptoms of facet disease and bone spur growth can be alleviated through the use of conservative treatments.
+A treatment regimen should always be created with the help of your doctor.
 Some of the most commonly prescribed therapies include:

 - Physical therapy

-Laser Spine Institute offers a minimally invasive alternative to traditional open back surgery that is safer and avoids a lengthy recovery time.^ Our minimally invasive decompression surgery removes a small portion of the bone spur, while our minimally invasive stabilization procedures remove the entire damaged disc or vertebra and replace it with an artificial disc or bone graft.
-This is an effective alternative to traditional open back fusion.
+Laser Spine Institute offers a safer and effective alternative to traditional open back surgery that avoids a lengthy recovery time and reduces hospital-associated costs.^ Our minimally invasive decompression surgery removes a small portion of the bone spur, while our minimally invasive stabilization procedures remove the entire damaged disc or vertebra and replace it with an artificial disc or bone graft.